windicss/docs/guide/integrations/vite.md

 ### Preflight (style reseting)

-Preflight is enables on demanded, if you'd like to completely disable it, you can configure it as below
+Preflight is enabled on-demanded.
+If you'd like to completely disable it, you can configure it as below

 ```ts
 // windi.config.ts